 How did you decide to enter the military?

 One of my good friends looked into the Navy.
 She learned that the Navy and other branches of the military needed nurses.
-We decided we were going to do a buddy system and join the military to get our student loans repaid, as well as for the experience.
+We decided we were going to do a buddy system and join the military.
 Once we did our research she backed out and by then I was already on board.
 I later found out that the Army was offering a sign-on bonus if you had the skills [in advance] instead of having to send you to training.
-It was a program called Stripes for Skills; you entered as what the Army considers rank of E4, which is a specialist.
-They repay student loans and you are given guaranteed duty station.
+It was a program called Stripes for Skills; you entered as what the Army considers rank of E4, which is a specialist, and you are given guaranteed duty station.

 Did you have any fears entering as a military nurse?
 If so, how did you overcome those fears?